janasoham/codes_public/mindist_poisson_eb/README.md

 * main_poisson_eb.py: This code computes NPMLE, Chi squared, and Squared Hellinger based EB estimator function, given training dataset

-* main_poisson_worst_prior.py: This is used to estimate the worst case prior that maximizes the posterior variance
+* main_poisson_worst_prior.py: This is used to estimate the worst-case prior that maximizes the posterior variance

 ## Cite